MuHeDing/PCKD/README.md

 ## 🔥 Overview

+This paper has been **accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT 2025)**.

-We propose a novel knowledge distillation framework that improves student learning by modeling **category-level structure** rather than only instance-level alignment.
+We propose a novel knowledge distillation framework that enhances student learning by modeling **category-level structures** rather than only instance-level alignment.

 Our method introduces:

 - **Category Contrastive Learning** to capture inter-class relationships
 - **Preview Strategy** to adaptively adjust learning based on sample difficulty

-This enables more **discriminative representations** and better generalization performance. :contentReference[oaicite:0]{index=0}
+This leads to more **discriminative representations** and improved generalization.

 ---